microsoft/ray-on-aml/README.md

 ```

-For use in an AML job, include ray_on_aml as a pip dependency and inside your script, do this to get ray
+For use in an Azure ML job, include ray_on_aml as a pip dependency and inside your script, do this to get ray
 ```python

 from ray_on_aml.core import Ray_On_AML